France & Italy with Scott & Joe

 We take the food seriously.
 We don’t take ourselves too seriously.

-The group tends to click quickly, the energy stays light, and the week takes on a rhythm that feels easy and enjoyable from start to finish.
+The group tends to click quickly, the energy stays light, and the week takes on a rhythm that is easy and enjoyable from start to finish.
 There’s a natural mix of great meals, great wine, and a lot of laughter along the way.

 Our Itinerary

-She will personally see you to your vehicle and guide the arrival with an ease that makes everything feel seamless from the start.
+She will personally see you to your vehicle and guide the arrival with an ease that makes everything seamless from the start.
 It is a quiet luxury, but a meaningful one.

 We settle into Hôtel Le Royal Lyon, set directly on Place Bellecour in the heart of the city.
 After time to unwind, you might step out for a walk, have a glass of wine, or simply enjoy the comfort of your room.